syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 ## Performing Mail merge

-Essential<sup style="font-size:70%">&reg;</sup> DocIO allows you to generate documents by filling data in the template document from the data source.
-Mail merge operation automatically maps the column name in the data source and names of the merge fields in the template Word document and fills the data.
+Essential<sup style="font-size:70%">&reg;</sup> DocIO allows you to generate documents by filling data into the template document from a data source.
+The Mail merge operation automatically maps the column names in the data source to the merge-field names in the template Word document and fills the data.

 The following data sources are supported by the Essential<sup style="font-size:70%">&reg;</sup> DocIO for performing the Mail merge.